Freada Kapor Klein

 Freada Kapor Klein (born August 26, 1952) is an American venture capitalist, social policy researcher and philanthropist.
 As a partner at Kapor Capital and the Kapor Center for Social Impact, she is known for efforts to diversify the technology workforce through activism and investments.
 Her 2007 book Giving Notice: Why the Best and the Brightest Leave the Workplace and How You Can Help Them Stay examines the reasons people have for leaving corporate America as well as the human and financial cost.

 Klein first became a victims' advocate in the 1970s.
 During this time, she noticed a widespread denial of the prevalence of sexual harassment and compared it to the silence surrounding rape that she had seen six years earlier.
-Kapor Klein's association with technology companies began when she started working for Lotus Software in 1984.
+Kapor Klein's association with technology companies began when she started working for Lotus Development Corporation in 1984.
 In 2015, Benjamin Jealous called her "the moral center of Silicon Valley and an O.G. in technology".